 Research background

-Acute myocardial infarction (AMI) continues to cause morbidity and mortality with the outcomes being worsened by the development of cardiogenic shock (CS).
-Classical management of AMI in the setting of CS is based on hemodynamic monitoring and use of vasopressor as well as inotropic agents.
+Acute myocardial infarction (AMI) continues to cause morbidity and mortality, with the outcomes worsened by the development of cardiogenic shock (CS).
+Classical management of AMI in the setting of CS is based on hemodynamic monitoring and the use of vasopressor, as well as inotropic agents.
 To effectively monitor and control hemodynamic changes, techniques such as Pulse index Continuous Cardiac output (PiCCO) can be applied.
 In PiCCO, a central venous pressure (CVP) catheter and a thermodilution arterial line are used to monitor pressure changes thereby enabling precise evaluation of cardiovascular functions.
 The technique has been applied in hemodynamic assessments of conditions such as septic shock and acute respiratory syndrome.
 However, there is scanty utilization of the technique reported in the management of AMI complicated by CS, more so among elderly patients.

 Research motivation

-During AMI, compromised cardiovascular functions leading to CS often occurs and this can be fatal in the absence of timely intervention.
+During AMI, compromised cardiovascular functions leading to CS often occur, and this can be fatal in the absence of timely intervention.
 Hemodynamic changes that manifest in the setting of CS can cause heart failure and inadequate tissue perfusion.
 Accurate and precise measurement of hemodynamic parameters that reflect the changes experienced during CS is critical for adequate management of the condition.
 There is clinical need to adopt methods and techniques that can provide the clinician with accurate hemodynamic changes for appropriate measures to be instituted to correct the condition.
 When this is achieved, better prognosis following CS after AMI can be attained.

 Research objectives

 The main objective of the study was to explore the usefulness of PiCCO in the management of elderly patients who have suffered from AMI and developed CS.
-Accordingly, the study aimed to evaluate and compare various hemodynamic parameters reflective of vascular tone and myocardial contractility among patients who received the PiCCO services and the control group which was not assigned to receive PiCCO.
-A further objective was to compare the clinical outcomes and functional status, as described by activity daily life scores, in addition to the duration of hospitalization between the two groups.
+Accordingly, the study aimed to evaluate and compare various hemodynamic parameters reflective of vascular tone and myocardial contractility among patients who received the PiCCO services and the control group, which was not assigned to receive PiCCO.
+A further objective was to compare the clinical outcomes and functional status, as described by daily activity life scores, in addition to the duration of hospitalization between the two groups.

 Research methods

-This was a prospective clinical trial study involving patients who satisfied predetermined inclusion criteria that include being over 65 years and having suffered from AMI together with encountering CS.
-All participants, or their legal representatives provided written informed consent to participate in the study which received ethical approval from the Review Board of the PLA General Hospital, Beijing, China.
+This was a prospective clinical trial study involving patients who satisfied predetermined inclusion criteria, which included being over 65-years-old and having suffered from AMI, together with encountering CS.
+All participants or their legal representatives provided written informed consent to participate in the study, which received ethical approval from the Review Board of the PLA General Hospital, Beijing, China.

 Diagnosis of AMI was confirmed using classic clinical techniques such as ECG readings, echocardiogram findings and determination of cardiac troponin I and creatine kinase-MB levels.
-On the other hand, CS was established by clinical observation of features consistent with hypoperfusion and measurements of blood pressure changes during the cardiac cycle.
+On the other hand, CS was established by clinical observation of features consistent with hypoperfusion, and measurements of blood pressure changes during the cardiac cycle.

 The PiCCO procedure was conducted by insertion of a CVP catheter and a thermodilution arterial line.
 These allowed for the measurement of cardiac output functions and hemodynamic parameters.
-Other information gathered during the study include patients’ biodata and history of prevailing comorbidities as well as biomarkers of AMI.
-Additionally, details regarding use of vasoactive agents, mechanical ventilation and length of hospitalization in the emergency and critical care units were gathered.
-Differences between the groups were analyzed using the SPSS 17.0 software with two-sided t-test and chi-square test used for continuous and categorical variables, respectively.
+Other information gathered during the study included patients’ biodata and history of prevailing comorbidities, as well as biomarkers of AMI.
+Additionally, details regarding the use of vasoactive agents, mechanical ventilation and length of hospitalization in the emergency and critical care units were gathered.
+Differences between the groups were analyzed using the SPSS 17.0 software with two-sided t-tests and chi-square tests used for continuous and categorical variables, respectively.
 Multiparametric analysis was performed using ANOVA and, in all cases, a P < 0.05 was considered statistically significant.

 Research results